Our Top Priority

 Our community is making progress in several key areas:

-- School boards in each of our six partner school districts passed equity policies to ensure that racial equity remains a top priority, even through changes in leadership.
+- School boards in each of our seven partner school districts passed equity policies to ensure that racial equity remains a top priority, even through changes in leadership.

 - While our overall on-time graduation rates have climbed 17 percentage points since 2009, Latino students have seen a 27 point increase and African American students have gained 21 points.